MaxNiftyNine/Universal-Lemonloader-VR-Mods/README.md

 # Universal Lemonloader Mods for VR
 1.TimeScale
-Hold A to speed up time
+Hold A or X to speed up time